Photo by Laura's Focus

-I love the fact that open-back banjos have never been standardized, like some instruments, into one design that all makers imitate.
+I love the fact that open-back banjos have never been standardized like some instruments into one design that all makers imitate.
 It seems the variety of tones that can be created by varying and combining different elements is never ending.
-I generally like to mix elements which enhance either the high or low end, leading to banjos which have a full tonal spectrum and a well balanced sound - rich, deep, round and full, but with plenty of crisp, clear high end to cut through, whatever the playing situation.
+I generally like to mix elements which enhance either the high or low end, leading to banjos which have a full tonal spectrum and a well balanced sound - rich, deep, round and full, but not muddy - I like plenty of crisp, clear high end to cut through, whatever the playing situation.

 Although, technically not as important, I feel that a great sounding and playing instrument should also be beautiful and elegant.
 I love the look and feel of a simple, well crafted banjo which emphasizes the natural beauty of the wood and metal hardware as well as the overall lines of the instrument, but I also love more highly ornamented banjos.
 In the last few years I have started adding brass and German silver plates to some of my banjos using exposed screws and rivets giving them a slightly industrial look.
 Additionally, I have also been including intricate pearl engraving, both in the classic style of the late Victorian age Boston banjos and in a more contemporary, nature oriented style.